Bhart97/Cloud-Data-Engineer-Project/module/part a/README.md

 Carefully examine ```example.sh``` to understand how to create/modify the necessary HTML file. ```#!/bin/bash``` is the required header in order for a Bash script to run.

 Creating a bash script can be done throught the use of Notepad, and copying the contents of ```example.sh``` above, and modifying the contents.
-Additionally, you can create your own from scartch.
+Additionally, you can create your own from scratch.
 Save your script within ```C:\Users\yourname\sample-project```

 After creating and saving a Bash script called ```script.sh```, run the following command through Git Bash:
 ```